nyxnor/onionjuggler/README.md

 * There are no accidents - Master Oogway
 * Bugs, you may find - Master Yoda
 * It is the program that should fear your commands and not the other way around - Mix of Pai Mei with Richard M. Stallman
-* Please report the bug, open an issue with enough description to reproduce the steps and solve the problem.
+* Please report the bug (after I remove the warning on top of this README), open an issue with enough description to reproduce the steps and solve the problem.

 ## To-do